AetiasHax/ph/docs/inline_assembler.md

 The built-in `ldconst` instruction will be replaced by an ARM load instruction and also append a pool constant to the function.

 ### Data sections
 Directives such as `.section`, `.data` and `.bss` are not supported in the inline assembler.
-There might be a way to change section with a `#pragma`, but there's no need to.
+It's possible to change section with a `#pragma`, but there's no need to.
 Data should only be defined in standalone assembly or C/C++.

 ### Comments
 Inline assembly is handled by the compiler, so comments must be in C/C++ format.
 This means using `//` and `/* */` instead of